AI Fluency 4D Framework

 Custom MCP server with pluggable connectors

-When you need private knowledge — a team's proprietary patterns, a fork with domain-specific cycles, or an air-gapped environment — the custom Fluently MCP server connects to any backend: a private GitHub repo, a local directory, SQL, or NoSQL.
+When you need private knowledge, like a team's proprietary patterns, a fork with domain-specific cycles, or an air-gapped environment, the custom Fluently MCP server connects to any backend: a private GitHub repo, a local directory, SQL, or NoSQL.
 Five connectors, one interface.

 ✓ Private knowledge ✓ 5 connectors ✓ Offline fallback